njitacm/jerseyctf-2022-challenges/forensics/stolen-data/README.md

 # stolen-data

 ## Challenge Text
 * Someone accessed the server and stole the flag.
-Use the network packet cature for find it.
+Use the network packet capture to find it.

 ## Hint
 * Look for unusual ports.